AITO: The Association of Independent Tour Operators

 After a brief career as a teacher Derek Moore worked for some 13 years as a Tour Leader leading group tours for various overland and safari companies before co-founding Explore Worldwide, one of the earliest adventure travel companies.
 He was Operations Director at Explore for 20 years, developing itineraries and programmes in most parts of the world and seeing changes in the group tour sector over those years.

-After selling Explore he became Chairman of AITO, and presented seminars and training sessions for tourist boards and DMCs on aspects of marketing and promoting niche tourism products.
+After selling Explore he became Chairman of AITO for 13 years until 2020, and presented seminars and training sessions for tourist boards and DMCs on aspects of marketing and promoting niche tourism products.

 Popular Posts